By J. Hartman

-This story was originally published in Clean Sheets, 10/18/2000.
-Reprinted in the Clean Sheets print anthology, From Porn to Poetry: Clean Sheets Celebrates the Erotic Mind.
+This story was first published in Clean Sheets, October 18, 2000.
+Reprinted in the Clean Sheets print anthology, From Porn to Poetry: Clean Sheets Celebrates the Erotic Mind (Samba Mountain Press, 2001).

 The story’s obviously a pastiche of Thurber’s “The Secret Life of Walter Mitty.”
 Opinion is divided over whether the ending of my story works, but I like it.